November 1-3, 2017, Sheraton Nashville Downtown Hotel

-The application period will open on Monday, June 20, 2016 and close at noon on Monday, August 15, 2016.
+The application period will open on Monday, June 12 and close at noon on Friday, August 11.
 Teams should submit one complete application packet.
 Application packets will be reviewed as they are received.
 Submission date will be considered when choosing between similarly rated applicants.
-Do not delay.

 Each team must submit the following materials:

 - a one page explanation of your community’s need and your team’s ability to make a strong, continued impact on older adult safety by using the Remembering When program.
-Explain how the team will conduct group presentations and home visits.
+Explain how the team will conduct group presentations and the existing structure that will support home visits.

 - a letter of commitment from the chief of the fire department supporting the life safety educator in this project and assurance of program obligations to be completed within one year.